ETD Frequently Asked Questions

 - Link to the publication if it is online.

 - Include the publication in your thesis or dissertation (with a release from the publisher).
 Check out this sample permission letter.
 To find out if you qualify for the manuscript option, visit the manuscript info page.

 If the publisher restricts access in its release, you may want to have two versions of your thesis or dissertation — one with and one without the chapter in question.

 ProQuest/UMI is a corporation based in Ann Arbor, Michigan that maintains a microform archive of about 1.5 million dissertations they have received since 1996.
 Most dissertations written in the US are submitted to ProQuest/UMI for archiving on microfilm, from which microform or paper copies can be produced.
 ProQuest/UMI functions as an on-demand book publisher that eliminates the editorial process.
 One of the services they offer is to help you with copyright and working with publishers.
-All dissertations at MSU must be submitted to ProQuest/UMI.
+All dissertations at MSU can optionally be submitted to ProQuest/UMI as of August 2020.

 Before the ETD initiative, students had to fill out paperwork and provide an additional paper copy of their entire dissertation.
 When you submit a dissertation electronically, you go directly to the ProQuest ETD Administrator to upload a PDF of your dissertation.